 - a.
 Fiber optic cable, of the type and size specified, will be measured by the linear foot of cable actually furnished and installed, completely in place and accepted, using an optical time-domain reflectometer (OTDR). - b.
 The jacket shall have "Grabber" brand cable (stock no. VF0G 07) markers.
 The markers shall be six (6) inches long, orange in color and read as follows in black: "SCDOT FIBER OPTIC CABLE (803) 737- 1893".
 Two Grabber brand cable markers shall be placed on cable in each service box and shall be visible when the lid is removed.
 For aerial installation, the cable markers shall be placed on each side of every pole approximately two (2) feet from the pole.
-The CONTRACTOR shall install three (3) additional markers on the cable between the poles, spaced equally apart along the span. - c.
-The SMFO cable shall be spliced only at those points shown in the Plans or as approved by the ITS Field Operations Manager, (minimum distance between reel end or end to end splices shall be no less than 15,000 feet of cable length).
+The CONTRACTOR shall install three (3) additional markers on the cable between the poles, spaced equally apart along the span. - by the ITS Field Operations Manager, (minimum distance between reel end or end to end splices shall be no less than 15,000 feet of cable length).
 Back bone cable shall not have intermediate splices and all drop cables shall connect to the back bone cable using mid-span entry.
 The designated splices shall be in the fiber interconnect centers that are proposed for installation in the field hub cabinets, ITS hub and at service boxes as designated on the Plans.
 If fiber optic cable splice locations are not labeled on the plans the ITS Field Operations Manager shall designate were splices will be allowed.